-Clean air plan 'ambitious but vague'

-The number of people exposed to high particle pollution will be halved by 2025 if government plans are realised.

-There will be an attempt to curb smoke from solid fuel fires and wood-burners; pollution from diesel machinery will be reduced.
+Air pollution plans to tackle wood burners

+But a source at the Department for Environment, Food and Rural Affairs (Defra) told the BBC there was no plan to ban existing stoves - or the burning of coal and open wood fires, which are far more polluting than wood burners.

+If you cannot view the postcode search, please click here to reload the page.

-Farmers, who have largely evaded pollution controls so far, will be told to buy new equipment to reduce ammonia from slurry.
+Farmers, who have largely evaded pollution controls so far, will be told to buy new equipment to reduce airborne ammonia from slurry.

-They accuse the government of passing on tough decisions to local councils.

 The government has been obliged to publish this Clean Air Strategy under an EU rule.
-It’s in addition to the legislation which has seen the UK taken to court over high levels of nitrogen dioxide pollution.
+It's in addition to the law which has seen the UK taken to court over high levels of nitrogen dioxide pollution.

 Ministers estimate that their plans will reduce the costs of air pollution to society by an estimated £1 billion every year by 2020, rising to £2.5 billion every year from 2030.